n-k/klusterkluck/README.md

 Opening the Cloud9 IDE page will have all your functions' repositories cloned.
-You will be asked to login with your klusterfuck credentials to access this page.
+You will be asked to login with your klusterkluck credentials to access this page.

 ![](docs/images/cloud9.png)